deepsquare-io/ClusterFactory/README.md

 ## Getting started

-If you'd like to try ClusterFactory CE, you should start by reading our [Quick Start Guide](https://docs.clusterfactory.io/docs/getting-started/requirements-recommendations) and our [documentation](https://docs.clusterfactory.io/docs/overview/welcome)!
+If you'd like to try ClusterFactory, you should start by reading our [Quick Start Guide](https://docs.clusterfactory.io/docs/getting-started/requirements-recommendations) and our [documentation](https://docs.clusterfactory.io/docs/overview/welcome)!

 ## Join the Community

 - [Community Discord](https://discord.gg/zt4GF5HYHX) - Request for support and help from the ClusterFactory community.
-- [Github Issues](https://github.com/SquareFactory/ClusterFactory-CE/issues) - Submit your issues and feature requests via Github.
+- [Github Issues](https://github.com/SquareFactory/ClusterFactory/issues) - Submit your issues and feature requests via Github.

-We welcome your help in building ClusterFactory CE!
+We welcome your help in building ClusterFactory!
 If you are interested, we invite you to check out the [Contributing Guide](./CONTRIBUTING.md).

 ## Motivation